 Q&A On Convincing Senior Management of the Importance of AML Compliance

 Q: My bank is currently under a cease and desist order.
-The bank brought in a new team for compliance but they’re facing a lot of challenges, including a lack of senior management support in getting the frontline team to update client account records and answering RFIs.
+The bank brought in a new team for compliance but they’re facing a lot of challenges, including a lack of senior management support in getting the frontline team to update client account records and answer RFIs.
 It’s clear that there isn’t a culture of compliance here, and it feels like we are the enemy.
 So, what can we do to help create a strong compliance culture?

 A (John): Wow.
 So, that’s a really good question.